WZFG

 WZFG (1100 AM, "The Flag") is a radio station serving the Fargo-Moorhead market, licensed to Dilworth, Minnesota.

 History

 WZFN was originally owned by Brantley Broadcast Associates based in Alabama.
 WZFN was sold to Scott Hennen's SMAHH Communications of Fargo in April, 2008.

-WZFG was granted permission temporarily to remain at 50,000 watts 24 hours a day in order to expand coverage of the 2009 Red River flood.
+WZFG was granted special temporary authority to remain at 50,000 watts 24 hours a day in order to expand coverage of the 2009 Red River flood.